aweary/blog/content/blog/error-driven-development-react/index.md

 There is no universal definition of a "feature" that we can use to look at arbitrary apps and identify their boundaries.
 [I know it when I see it](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) is usually the best we can do, but there are some common patterns that you can use as guidelines.

 Most applications are made up of individual sections that get composed together.
-A header, navigation, main content, sidebars, footers, etc. Each of them contribute to the user experience as a whole, but they have a certain level of independence.
+A header, navigation, main content, sidebars, footers, etc. Each of them contribute to the user experience as a whole, but they retain a certain level of independence.

 Let's look at [Twitter](http://twitter.com) as an example: